-Class T Shares are available through brokerage, transactional-based accounts and certain fee-based programs available to clients of financial intermediaries with which the Fund has a selling agreement to distribute Class T shares.
-Class I Shares and Class D Shares are generally available only (1) to endowments, foundations, pension funds and other institutional investors for purchase in this offering, (2) through fee-based programs, also known as wrap accounts, that provide access to Class I Shares and Class D Shares, (3) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class I Shares and Class D Shares, (4) through certain registered investment advisers, (5) through bank trust departments or any other organization or person authorized to act in a fiduciary capacity for its clients or customers, (6) to other categories of investors that we name in an amendment or supplement to this prospectus, or (7) to our executive officers and directors and their immediate family members, as well as officers and employees of the Adviser, KKR or other affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers.
+Class T Shares and Class PT Shares are available through brokerage, transactional-based accounts and certain fee-based programs available to clients of financial intermediaries with which the Fund has a selling agreement to distribute Class T Shares or Class PT Shares.
+Class I Shares, Class D Shares and Class PI Shares are generally available only (1) to endowments, foundations, pension funds and other institutional investors for purchase in this offering, (2) through fee-based programs, also known as wrap accounts, that provide access to Class I Shares, Class D Shares and Class PI Shares, (3) through participating broker-dealers that have alternative fee arrangements with their clients to provide access to Class I Shares, Class D Shares and Class PI Shares, (4) through certain registered investment advisers, (5) through bank trust departments or any other organization or person authorized to act in a fiduciary capacity for its clients or customers, (6) to other categories of investors that we name in an amendment or supplement to this prospectus, or (7) to our executive officers and directors and their immediate family members, as well as officers and employees of the Adviser, KKR or other affiliates and their immediate family members, and, if approved by our board of directors, joint venture partners, consultants and other service providers.
 Class U Shares are available to clients of financial intermediaries with which the Fund has a selling agreement to distribute Class U shares.